mike-ward/mike-ward.github.io/_posts/2013-11-06-tweetz-desktop-update-0-6.md

 ---
 layout: post
-title:  Tweetz Desktop Update 0.6
+title: 'Tweetz Desktop Update 0.6'
 ---
 Here's what's new in 0.6